codeinthehole/codeinthehole.hugo/content/news/oe-tech-custom-sentry-client.md

 +++
-title = "Using a custom Sentry client" date = 2017-10-16T16:33:45+01:00 description = "A Sentry tip from the Octopus Energy tech blog" tags = ["django", "octopus energy"]
+title = "Using a custom Sentry client" date = 2017-10-16T16:33:45+01:00 description = "A Sentry tip from the Octopus Energy tech blog." tags = ["django", "octopus energy"]
 +++